The New Artisan Bread in Five Minutes a Day Master Recipe! (Back to Basics updated)

-Cut the loaf with 1/4-inch slashes using a very sharp serrated knife.
+Cut the loaf with 1/4-inch deep slashes using a serrated bread knife.
 (If your slashes are too shallow you will end up with an oddly shaped loaf and also prevent it from splitting on the bottom.)
 If your dough is collapsing when you make the slashes, it may be that the dough has overproofed or your knife it dull and dragging the dough too much.

 If you used parchment paper you will want to remove it after about 20-25 minutes to crisp up the bottom crust.
 Continue baking the loaf directly on the stone for the last 5-10 minutes.

 Allow the loaf to cool on a rack until it is room temperature.
 If you cut into a loaf before it is cooled you will have a tough crust and a gummy interior.
 It is hard to wait, but you will be happy you did!
-Make sure you have a nice sharp Bread Knife that will not crush the bread as you cut.
-Or you can tear it apart as they do in most of Europe.
+Make sure you have a sharp serrated bread knife that will not crush the bread as you cut.

 If you have any leftover bread just let it sit, uncovered on the cutting board or counter with the cut side down.
 If you cover a bread that has a crust it will get soggy.